lawrencebensaid/homebridge-enet/README.md

 # eNet Homebridge plugin

-The accessories added to eNet smart home will automatically appear in the Apple Home app if the below configuratino is correct.
+The accessories added to eNet smart home will automatically appear in the Apple Home app if the below configuration is correct.

 ## Configuration